readthedocs/blog/job-product-developer.rst

 You will join our existing backend team of Python developers.
-As a more product-focused role, we intend for you to be able to engage in our sales and marketing process.
+As a more product-focused role, we intend for you to be able to engage in on business as well as our product.
-You will work to understand more about our business, and write code that solves problems for customers as a primary focus.
+This includes helping plan out our feature roadmap, communicating with users via email and video calls, and working to ensure we have a great product and business.

 Along with writing code,
-this role will also focus on writing technical marketing copy, documentation, and sales collatoral.
+this role will also focus on writing technical marketing blog posts, documentation, and sales copy.

+In terms of abilities that we have in mind for this role:

+* Create design documents that argue for both the business & technical benefits of features.
+* Implement features in a Python codebase.
-We are hoping that you will be able to integrate into our business, as well as into our open source project.
+* Be able to review code of our core team, as well as contributors to our open source projects in a respectful manner.
+* Be able to engage with customers via email support and rarely on video calls.
+* Write blog posts that help promote our features, and the things that you work on.

+We understand that nobody will match exactly what we've listed -- it's totally fine if you don't.
+If you're excited to help us bootstrap our open source project to over $1 million in revenue in the next couple years, this role is for you so please apply!

 Technical Details
 -----------------